Mrst12/Quizzical/README.md

         - For version control, commiting, and pushing to Github
     - Github
         - For storing the repository, files, and images pushed from Gitpod
+    - Gitpod
+        - IDE used to code the website
+    - Chrome developer tools
+        - for checking compatibilty, troubleshooting and editing code
+    - Am I responsive
+        - Used to test responsiveness of the website at different screen sizes.
+    - Google Fonts
+        - Used for the font of the website.
+    - Freeformatter.com
+        - To format my HTML, CSS, and Javascript code

 ## Testing

 ### Lighthouse